fahdoo/sessions-client/requirements/instructions.md

 3. Session Management:
    - Use Clerk's session tokens to authenticate API requests
-   - Implement middleware to verify Clerk session tokens (`lib/auth-middleware.ts`)
+   - Implement middleware to verify Clerk session tokens (`middleware.ts`)

 4. User Status Check:
    - API Route: `GET /api/users/status` to check if user is new or returning